4waisenkinder/4waisenkinder.github.io/source/_posts/2013-09-21-getting-started-with-web-components-and-polymer-dot-js.markdown

 {% img left /images/blog/stefanjudis/fullComponent.jpg 545 232 'Full checkbox web component' 'Full checkbox web component' %}

-After that the new checkboxes appear in different sizes and it is time to add some functionality to them.
-Usually the way is to bind an event listener to the change event of the input and than update whatever needs to be updated.
+After that the checkboxes are implemented in different sizes and it is time to add some functionality to them.
+Usually the way is to bind an event listener to the change event of the input element and then update whatever needs to be updated.
 Unfortunately this elements do not trigger any change events anymore, because they are hidden inside of the shadow DOM.
 Polymer provides an easy way to implement custom events to solve this problem.

 You only have to implement a ```on-change``` attribute on the input field hidden inside of the shadow DOM and define a callback function, that should be executed when the event is triggered.
-Inside of this function you are able to trigger an event using ```this.fire()```.
+Inside of this function you are able to trigger a custom event using ```this.fire()```.

 {% codeblock %}{% raw %}
 <polymer-element name="sj-checkbox" attributes="size">